elysia-dev/elyfi/README.md

 ## Docgen

-To genenerate markdown docs from the smart contracts natspec, The markdown docs templates is in the contracts.hbs in the ./template.
+You can genenerate markdown docs from the smart contracts natspec.
+The markdown docs templates is in the contracts.hbs in the ./template.
 You can edit this file or replace it on your own.

 ```